-11. The CTBT provides for the establishment of a unique global verification regime that consists of an International Monitoring System (IMS), a consultation and clarification process, on-site inspections (OSIs) and confidence building measures.
-Data from IMS stations are to be sent via a secure global satellite network (the Global Communications Infrastructure (GCI)) to an International Data Centre (IDC) for processing and analysis, and IMS data and IDC products are to be made available to States.
+11. The CTBT provides for the establishment of a unique global verification regime that consists of an IMS, a consultation and clarification process, on-site inspections (OSIs) and confidence building measures.
+Data from IMS stations are to be sent via a secure global network (the Global Communications Infrastructure (GCI)) to an International Data Centre (IDC) for processing and analysis, and IMS data and IDC products are to be made available to States.